20 June 2024

 IOM3 publishes policy priorities for the next UK Government

-Ahead of the UK’s general election, IOM3 has set out five priorities for the next government to secure a proper focus and strategic approach to materials, minerals and mining.
+Ahead of the UK’s general election, IOM3 sets out five priorities for the next government to secure a proper focus and strategic approach to materials, minerals and mining.

 The nation’s largest political parties have published their manifestos setting out their key pledges ahead of the UK’s general election on 4 July.
 Whilst there are a number of welcome commitments across the parties, there remains a lack of focus and strategic approach to sustainable sourcing, use and management of the materials and minerals that underpin our economy, our every day lives and the low-carbon transition.